 DETROIT (WWJ) – It’s the day before Thanksgiving, also known as “Blackout Wednesday” — the busiest bar night of the year.

-Hundreds of thousands of people in Michigan travel home and meet up with long-lost friend and family they haven’t seen all year.
+Millions of people across the country travel home and meet up with long-lost friend and family they haven’t seen all year.
 With no school or work the next day, some people really like to let loose.

-But with a greater number of people out on the town, comes a greater possibility of people who may get behind the wheel after having one too many.
-State police encourage everyone to enjoy themselves and if that include drinking, it shouldn’t include driving.
+With a greater number of people out on the town, comes a greater possibility of people who may get behind the wheel after having one too many.

 Yesh said officers have stepped up their patrols and will be on the lookout for drunk drivers Wednesday night and throughout the holiday break.